wofsauge/IsaacDocs/docs/enums/ModCallbacks.md

 This Callback also handles special spawns like the spawning of Trapdoors after a boss is killed, therefore returning true here will also cancel those events.

-Return true if the spawn routine should be ignored, false or nil/nothing otherwise.
+Return true if the spawn routine should be ignored, nil/nothing otherwise.
+Returning any non-nil value will skip remaining callbacks.

-???+ bug
-    This Callback can only be used ONCE across all mods!
-It is highly recommended to not use this Callback unless its absolutely nessesary!

 |DLC|Value|Name|Function Args| Optional Args|
 |:--|:--|:--|:--|:--|